h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_3_Quiz.md

 **Hint**: After transformation, you should have points in the form $(x, x^2)$ with corresponding labels.
 Look for a simple linear boundary in this 2D space.

 For a detailed explanation of this problem, see [Question 39: Feature Transformation and Linear Separation](L5_3_39_explanation.md).

+## Question 40

+### Problem Statement
+Use kernel trick and find the equation for hyperplane using nonlinear SVM.

+**Dataset:**
+- **Positive Points**: $\{(1,0), (3,0), (5,0)\}$
+- **Negative Points**: $\{(0,0), (2,0), (4,0), (6,0)\}$

+#### Task
+1. Plot the original points in 1D space and show why they are not linearly separable
+2. Apply an appropriate feature transformation to make the data linearly separable
+3. Plot the transformed points in the new feature space
+4. Find the equation for the separating hyperplane in the transformed space
+5. Express the decision function in terms of the original input space
+6. Verify that the hyperplane correctly separates all points
+7. Calculate the margin of the separating hyperplane
+8. Identify the support vectors in the transformed space

+**Hint**: Consider using a polynomial transformation that maps 1D points to 2D space.
+The points are interleaved on a line, so a quadratic transformation might be effective.

+For a detailed explanation of this problem, see [Question 40: Kernel Trick and Nonlinear SVM Hyperplane](L5_3_40_explanation.md).